 Head back to the Home tab and click on the big profile widget on the top.
 This will take you to a summary of your daily, weekly, and monthly activity stats in the form of Move Minutes and Heart Points.
 If you scroll through your history and want more details on your activity stats for that day, click on the day and you’ll find all your recorded activities.
 From there, you can click on an individual activity to see more minute details like distance, steps, calories, and pace metrics.

 There’s also a small floating action button on the bottom-right that lets you manually track a workout or add an activity, weight measurement, or blood pressure reading.

-As of version 2.16.22, Google Fit now has a dark mode!
+Google Fit also has a dark mode.
 If you have an Android phone with an OLED display, dark mode will help save a bit of battery life.
-Dark mode is found throughout every screen in Google Fit — everywhere you click, you’ll see a dark grey background with bright green and blue accents.
+Dark mode is found throughout every screen in Google Fit.
+Everywhere you click, you’ll see a dark grey background with bright green and blue accents.

 Move Minutes and Heart Points

 Google Fit approaches things differently from other fitness apps.
 You can still check up on common metrics like your heart rate and step count, but Google Fit combines your activity metrics to make them mean something.
 For instance, you might see that your lunch walk took around 22 minutes to complete, but what does that mean for your overall health?
 How does it affect you?
 And what goals do you need to meet to stay healthy?